- Work Order (room temperature adjustment, keys, parking tickets, etc.)

 In addition, Facilities will not grant a staff or faculty member access to someone else's office without this being cleared in writing from the occupant of that office.
 This policy is designed to protect all faculty and staff and their belongings.

 What if I lose my key?
 Can it be replaced and what is the cost?

 If you need to replace a key, enter a Key Request through the Cherwell Service Desk Express, and fill out the additional Key Request form which may be found in the Forms folder and on the Facilities webpage under Forms and Documents.
 All key requests must be signed off by a Department Supervisor/ Manager before the request can be processed.
-In addition the requestor will need to come to the Facilities Department located at 3300 Webster Street, Suite 201.
+In addition the requestor will need to come to the Facilities Department Badging Office located at 400 Hawthorne Ave, Suite 217.

 All Adjunct Professors who do not work consistently throughout the academic year must return their keys to their Department Head each semester.